-Students with or at high risk for EBD often find it difficult to meet the social and behavioral demands of school (Gresham, Cook, Crews, & Kern, 2004).
+Students with or at high risk for emotional and behavioral disorder (EBD) often find it difficult to meet the social and behavioral demands of school (Gresham et al., 2004).
 In addition to their behavioral adjustment difficulties, children with or at high risk for EBD often demonstrate poor interpersonal relationships reflected in significant peer problems and poor student-teacher relationships (Magg, 2006).
-Poor social competence and the social-emotional and self-regulatory skill deficits associated with it represent transdiagnostic difficulties that characterize many children with EBD (Clifford, Nguyen, & Bradshaw, 2020), including those who display elevated conduct problems (Waas, 2006), attention deficits (Mikami & Hinshaw, 2006), internalizing problems (LaGreca & Landoll, 2011), or autism spectrum disorders (Ratcliffe, Wong, Dosseter, & Hayes, 2014).
+Poor social competence and the social-emotional and selfregulatory skill deficits associated with it represent transdiagnostic difficulties that characterize many children with EBD (Clifford et al., 2020), including those who display elevated conduct problems (Waas, 2006), attention deficits (Mikami & Hinshaw, 2006), internalizing problems (LaGreca & Landoll, 2011), or autism spectrum disorders (Ratcliffe et al., 2014).
 These children find it difficult to initiate and sustain high-quality friendships, interact comfortably in the social context of the classroom and playground, and avoid peer exclusion or victimization (Magg, 2006).
 Some struggle to cooperate and collaborate with others and get into frequent conflicts with peers and teachers (Bierman, 2004).
 Many experience significant emotional distress including social anxiety and loneliness that can fuel escalating depression and isolation over time (LaGreca & Landoll, 2011).
 Although teachers can provide an important source of social-emotional support for students with EBD, teachers often find it challenging to form close and non-conflictual relationships with these students (Hughes & Im, 2016).
-Children who experience chronic social maladjustment during the elementary school years are at elevated risk for amplified adjustment problems in adolescence, including social alienation, school disengagement, truancy, risky adolescent behaviors, and early drop-out (Jones, Greenberg, & Crowley, 2015; Ve'ronneau et al., 2010).
+Children who experience chronic social maladjust-ment during the elementary school years are at elevated risk for amplified adjustment problems in adolescence, including social alienation, school disengagement, truancy, risky adolescent behaviors, and early dropout (Jones et al., 2015; Ve'ronneau et al., 2010).
 For these reasons, school-based interventions to support children with or at high risk of EBD should include efforts to address the skill deficits that undermine their social-emotional functioning, as well as addressing the behaviors that interfere with their productive classroom engagement (Clifford et al., 2020).